sprucelabsai/spruce-documentation/src/pages/concepts/theatre.md

 The `Theatre` is a totally self contained runtime that runs all your skills.
 It also handles operations that span multiple skills, like `boot` or `upgrade`.

+In a technical sense, it's a [monorepo](https://en.wikipedia.org/wiki/Monorepo) that contains all your skills that uses [pm2](https://pm2.keymetrics.io) to runs each skill.
+It relies on a bunch of bash scripts to do a lot of the heavy lifting.

 The `Sprucebot Theatre` you downloaded as part of the onboarding is an [Electron app](https://www.electronjs.org) that points to the local `Theatre` installed at `~/.spruce/theatre-monorepo`.

-When you open the `Sprucebot Theatre` app, it actuall runs the following code:
+When you open the `Sprucebot Theatre` app, it actually executes the following commands behind-the-scenes:

 ```bash
 cd ~/.spruce/theatre-monorepo